 When ringing current is applied to the line at the central office, PBX, or distant end of a private line, the (R) relay will operate through its secondary winding.
-The (R) relay will lock, operated, through its primary winding, the (AU) relay and the battery cutoff key.
+The (R) relay will lock, operated, through its primary winding, the (AU) relay, and the battery cutoff key.
 The (R) relay also lights the line lamps.
 The (AU) relay operates the common ringer or buzzer.
-When the line is busy, either by a station being connected to the line or by the hold condition being placed on the line, the (B) relay will operate which will light the busy lamps, and also release the (R) and (AU) relays if they are operated, extinguishing the line lamps and silencing the common ringer or buzzer.
+When the line is busy, because a station has been connected to the line or because the hold condition has been placed on the line, the (B) relay will operate, lighting the busy lamps, and also will release the (R) and (AU) relays if they are operated, extinguishing the line lamps and silencing the common ringer or buzzer.